 Why?
 2 reasons.

-Second, and this is where it gets interesting – the brain is an incredibly powerful pattern-making machine.
+Second, the brain is an incredibly powerful pattern-making machine.
 When someone repeatedly wakes up and checks the clock at the same time, their brain starts to expect it.
 The 3 AM wake-up becomes a self-fulfilling prophecy!

 So step one is to turn that clock around!
 Or better yet, put it in a drawer.